Medical equipment and scanners

 Various technologies are available to identify (diagnose) the sources of noise emission, to reduce the sensitivity to electric motor vibration, to tune the modes of parts not to coincide with the operating frequencies of pumps and motors, and to improve the acoustics of the rooms, And the Qsources sound sources and shakers are part of the measurement equipment.

 High accuracy and well reproducing transfer functions (FRF) are essential for correct understanding and onward analysis.
-Noise and vibration development workflow follows a similar pattern: simulation models are created and optimized, but their accuracy depends on physical validation.
+Noise and vibration development workflow often follows a pattern: simulation models are created and optimized, but their accuracy depends on physical validation.
 Modal testing of prototypes is required to refine these models and ensure they correctly represent real-world behavior.

 The highly compact self-suspending and self-aligning shakers allow users to quickly gather quality FRF data.
 Compared to the alternative of instrumented hammers and externally supported shakers the FRF data is more consistent and more accurate.
 This is a critical advantage in the process of optimizing noise and vibration.